Innovation to Market A 2025 Summer I (UCSD)

 GROUP PROJECT

 • Every student will participate in a group project.
-The group will be made up of 4-6 students.
-I will randomly assign every student to a group.
+The group will be made up of 3-5 students.
+You will form a team by 2nd week of the quarter.

-• Final presentations and short business plans are evaluated based on the Business Idea Evaluation Sheet.
-I strongly recommend that you review the sheet carefully, as you will be expected to address each criterion outlined in this sheet.
+• The final pitch is evaluated based on the Business Idea Evaluation Sheet.
+I strongly recommend reviewing it carefully, as you will be expected to address each criterion outlined in it.

 GRADING